ferrera9373/GitHub/README.md

 # GitHub

- This is a new repository to my classmates and teacher of Web Development
+This is a new repository to upload my work at MEDAC.